rmsk2/6502profiler/README.md

 # Limitations

 Currently all 6502/6510 addressing modes and all but one instruction are emulated.
 The missing instruction is `RTI` as I do not see any use for this instruction on the purely logical level on which `6502profiler` operates.
-On top of that only a few 65C02 spedific addressing modes and instructions have been implemented up to this point.
+Furthermore the 65C02 instructions
+`STP` and `WAI` are also not implemented for the same reason.

 # Building `6502profiler`